lharrytee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-prints effective uername of current user
+prints all group of user